moliver28/research-handbook/content/handbook/security/security-operations/threat-intelligence/_index.md

 - Accepted and actively being worked on (RecOutcome::InProgress)
 - Accepted but backlogged (RecOutcome::Backlogged)
 - Accepted but blocked (RecOutcome::Blocked)
-- Fully implemented (RecOutcome::Adopted)
+- Fully adopted (RecOutcome::Adopted)
-- Partially implemented (RecOutcome::PartiallyAdopted)
+- Partially adopted (RecOutcome::PartiallyAdopted)
-- Rejected - will not be implemented (RecOutcome::NotAdopted)
+- Rejected - will not be adopted (RecOutcome::NotAdopted)

 An outcome label is added to the issue within one week of delivering the recommendation.
 A scheduled CI pipeline checks issues with classification labels to ensure they have an outcome.